jeremieca/pulsion/README.md

   - Pulsion have no external dependencies, we just need bash (available by default on linux, osx (and windows soon))
   - Pulsion can be use without any install (but we provide a small optionnal script to help you create a new pulsion project and use it daily)
   - You write your scripts in bash.
 Bash is one of the most universal language.
 Moreover, Pulsion provides some functions in top of bash to write your scripts faster (seen Available helpers)
-  - Coming soon : You can build a project hierarchy.
+  - You can build a project hierarchy.
 Pulsion project can import another Pulsion project.
 So, you can have a unique place where all commands on a very very large project are centralized (ex: backend, frontend, database, deployment...)

 ### Status of project